The simplest answer is that a one card tarot reading will give you a more accurate psychic screenshot of your life.

 You gain expertise using the one-card tarot method by understanding that your interpretation is 100% right, every time.
 There is no wrong way to interpret a card, as long as you approach the exercise with an openness to anything that might be revealed, and a neutral state of emotion.
 Here is a quick list of tarot card meanings.

 Recognizing what you are looking at is trickier.
 Tarot cards are made up of symbols.
 These symbols are both disguised (so the uninitiated cannot see them clearly) and amplified so that their effects are felt more strongly.
+See, How do tarot cards work, for a more complete explanation.

 I recommend using the Rider-Waite tarot deck because its creators got the symbols right.
 Even someone who is not trained to recognize them will feel their power.
 Unfortunately, this is not the case for many other tarot decks.